pinakidey/ds-algo/Algorithms/DataStructures/DataStructures.md

 - Why is it faster?
 ### Prim's Algorithm [ O(|V+E| * logV) ]

-## KMP Algorithm
+### KMP Algorithm
 ### Dynamic Programming
+A method of solving complex problem by breaking it down into a collection of simpler subproblems, solving each of those subproblems just once and storing their solutions.
-- Overlapping Problems
+- Overlapping SubProblems (e.g. Fibonacci series)
-- Optimal Substructure
+- Optimal Substructure (e.g. Fibonacci series, finding shortest path in a graph)
 - Memoization
+- Tabulation (Better space complexity)
 ### Advanced Data Structure
 - Trie
 - LRU Cache